The 911 caller notes actor did not respond when found in an Orlando hotel room - ExBulletin

 The 911 caller notes actor did not respond when found in an Orlando hotel room

-ORLANDO, Florida – More 911 calls were released after Bob saget was found dead in his Orlando hotel room on Sunday.
+ORLANDO, Florida – Further 911 calls were made after Bob Saget was found dead in his hotel room in Orlando on Sunday.

 Saget was found in bed in his room at the Ritz-Carlton Orlando hotel in Grande Lakes, the Orange County Sheriff’s Office said.